 In sales, too, a further expansion of production for electric cars is on the agenda under the “ACCELERATE” brand strategy.
 By 2030, at least 70% of Volkswagen sales should be purely electric cars.
 To achieve this goal, at least one new e-model is to be launched on the market every year.
 With the ID.4 GTX, Volkswagen already presented the GTI to e-mobility on April 28th.
 The ID.5 will probably follow next year.

-In the current report by the Federal Motor Transport Authority on the balance sheet in the first half of 1, Volkswagen can claim first place in the registration statistics: "The VW brand also recorded the largest share of new registrations in June at 2021 percent".
-In the first six months of 20,8, 2021 Volkswagen brand vehicles were newly registered.
-With a market share of 276.486%, first place in the registration statistics was defended.
+In the current report by the Federal Motor Transport Authority on the balance sheet in the first half of 1, Volkswagen can claim first place in the registration statistics: "The VW brand also posted the largest share of new registrations in June with 2021 percent."
+In the first six months of 20,8, 2021 vehicles of the Volkswagen brand were newly registered.
+With a market share of 276.486%, it defended first place in the registration statistics.

 Volkswagen underlines the change to electromobility with a clearly perceptible structure with a comprehensive solution approach.
 In the new “Way to Zero” concept, all upstream and downstream processes for the production of the electric car are included.
 In the future, the car will play less of a role in the value chain of automotive companies, and sustainable, intelligent and well-networked mobility offers are in demand.
 Volkswagen will have its finger on the pulse of e-mobility with its new strategy.